MicrosoftDocs/azure-devops-docs/docs/user-guide/project-admin-tutorial.md

 While you and your teams can start using all work tracking tools immediately after you create a project, oftentimes one or more users will want to customize the experience to meet one or more business needs.
 While you can customize the process easily through the user interface, you'll want to establish a methodology for who will manage the updates and evaluate requests.

 > [!NOTE]
 > By default, users granted Basic and Stakeholder access are granted permission to create, edit, and manage processes used to customize the work tracking experience.
-If you want to lock down who is able to perform these tasks, then you can set the permissions at the organization level to **Deny**.
+If you want to lock down who is able to perform these tasks, then you can set their permissions at the organization level to **Deny**.

 To learn more, see:
 - [About process customization and inherited processes](../organizations/settings/work/inheritance-process-model.md)